equivalent/equivalent.github.io/_posts/til/2022-04-28-how-to-use-bootstrap-5-in-rails-7.md

 ### Alternative solutions

+* [gem bootstrap and importmaps to load vendor javascript in the gem](https://dev.to/coorasse/rails-7-bootstrap-5-and-importmaps-without-nodejs-4g8) - good solution if you want to avoid CDN
 * you can use the `rails new --css bootstrap` option but that will require `esbuild` which requires all the JS shenanigans in your laptop this article wants to avoid
-* [gem bootstrap and importmaps to load vendor javascript in the gem](https://dev.to/coorasse/rails-7-bootstrap-5-and-importmaps-without-nodejs-4g8) - good solution if you want to avoid CDN
+* you can use [webpacker](https://guides.rubyonrails.org/webpacker.html) but again you need node,yarn,...
+So, have fun

 ### counterarguments